Hazard to make Real Madrid debut in La Liga | Devdiscourse

 The Frenchman also shrugged off criticism of the team following their indifferent start to the season.
 "The comments, everything that is said, that's not going to change," he said.

 "We know what we want to change within (the team), we will do everything to do things well.
 Enough talk, we have perform on the pitch."
-(AFP) ATK ATK
+Another midfielder, Fede Valverde, is also unavailable with a muscular problem in his left leg.
+The 21-year-old, who has played only eight minutes for Real this season, suffered the injury playing for Uruguay.

+In addition to Modric and Hazard, James Rodriguez and Isco are also missing with muscle injuries.
+Marco Asensio is a long-term casualty with ligament damage.
+"All clubs have this problem, it is true that we have many international players who never stop," said the coach.
+AFP PDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)